davenkin/jackson-defaults-behavior/README.md

 ### Introduction
-- This is a demo project showing Jackson's default serialization and deserialization behavior
+- This is a demo project for learning Jackson
-- Run tests in `test` folder to see various default behaviors of Jackson
+- Run tests in `test` folder to see various Jackson tests
 - Run `./mvnw help:effective-pom` to view the final effective pom